Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach

 where $c>0$ is an arbitrary real and positive scaling constant.
 In other words, the Hamiltonian is a homogenous function of first degree with respect to the frequency $\omega$.
 An outline of the proof is as follows: if $G$ is rescaled with the coefficients $u'= c u$, $v'= c v$, $w'= c w$, then it takes the value $G'= cG= \sigma c \tilde{H} \bigl[ M, g, \omega \bigr]$, without a change in $\sigma$, but with the discriminant changing as $\Delta' = c^2 \Delta$.
 At the same time, Eq.~(\ref{eq:squared-frequency}) gives $\omega' = c \, \omega$ and this yields $G' = \sigma \tilde{H} \bigl[ M, g, c \, \omega \bigr]$, whence Eq.~(\ref{eq:tilde-H_scaling-property}) follows by comparing the two expressions for $G'$.
 This can be also be shown more generally directly at the level of Eq.~(\ref{eq:potential_HO+ISP}) due to the general scaling properties of this Hamiltonian (as in ordinary dimensional analysis), in terms of the frequency parameter, with $\tilde{H}$ and $\omega$ having the same scaling.

 From Eq.~(\ref{eq:G-as-Hamiltonian_tilde}), the spectral properties of the different types of conformal generators can be immediately understood.
 In this procedure, we can choose the prototypical generators $R$, $H$, and $S'$ as representatives of the three main classes of operator behaviors: their general properties are shared by the generators $G$ with $\Delta <0$, $\Delta =0$, and $\Delta >0$, respectively.
 Then, $\omega = \sqrt{ | \Delta | }/2$ for $\Delta < 0$ and $\omega = -i \sqrt{ \Delta }/2$ for $\Delta > 0$ (the choice of sign for the latter is discussed in Sec.~\ref{sec:spectral_CQM_hyperbolic}), with $\omega = 0 $ for $\Delta = 0$.
-Moreover, with the same notation as in Eq.~(\ref{eq:tilde-H_scaling-property}), we can characterize the parameter dependence of all the operators, starting with the prototypical operators $R$, $H$, and $S'$, whose equivalence classes have discriminants $\Delta = -1$, $\Delta = 0$, and $\Delta = 1$, respectively.
+Moreover, we can spell out the parameter dependence of all the generators, starting with the prototypical operators $R$, $H$, and $S'$, whose equivalence classes have discriminants $\Delta = -1$, $\Delta = 0$, and $\Delta = 1$, respectively.
 Thus,